 There is no natural source of water at the top of the trek.
-You can refill your water at the well in Sagachiwadi village that falls on the route (find it in the map).
-This well is totally dry during summers.
+You can refill your water at the well in Sagachiwadi village that falls on the route (find it on the map).
+This well is totally dry during the summer.

-We suggest you to carry at least 3 litres of water before you start the trek.
+We suggest you carry at least 3 liters of water before you start the trek.
 Fully refill your bottles at the Diksal village or several Dhabas on the highway before you begin the hike.

 Guide at Diksal Village

 Food and Refreshments at Diksal Village

 July to September

 This is the period when monsoons hit Mumbai every year.
 During monsoons, the entire route for this trek is a paradise on earth.
 The huge expanse of flatlands and water bodies with a backdrop of huge, green mountains, free-flowing streams, multiple waterfalls on the way with water gushing through them, and the occasional cooling down when the rains shower on the valley.
 All of these make this trek an unforgettable experience.